ToneDen/handbook/Mission Statement.md

 # Mission Statement

-## Our mission is to empower everyone to own their identity online.
+## Our mission is to empower artists to build stronger relationships with their fans.

-We build a secure standard of identity for businesses to replace passwords, allowing users to have an authentic and personal relationship with the technology they use.
-Our core values guide our strategies and individual actions so that we create a company whose character is as radical as its product.
+Our platform helps artists grow and connect with their fans.
+We believe that by adding value to the relationship between the creator and the fan we can empower how the modern musician can successfully build a career today.
+Our values and actions as individuals and a single unit are designed to fuel the passions we have in transforming the industry.